zeppe-lin/pkgsrc-games/README.md

 OVERVIEW
 ========

-This directory contains **games** pkgsrc collection: build scripts and files for the games and emulator packages.
+This repository contains **games** pkgsrc collection: build scripts and files for the games and emulator packages.

 Packages in this collection must depend **only** on the **desktop**, **xorg**, **system** and **core** pkgsrc collections.